This article details how to create and run Databricks Jobs using the Jobs UI.

 The following are the task types you can add to your Databricks job and available options for the different task types:

-Notebook: In the Source dropdown menu, select a location for the notebook; either Workspace for a notebook located in a Databricks workspace folder or Git provider for a notebook located in a remote Git repository.
+Notebook: In the Source drop-down menu, select Workspace to use a notebook located in a Databricks workspace folder or Git provider for a notebook located in a remote Git repository.

 Workspace: Use the file browser to find the notebook, click the notebook name, and click Confirm.

-Git provider: Click Edit and enter the Git repository information.
+Git provider: Click Edit or Add a git reference and enter the Git repository information.
 See Use a notebook from a remote Git repository.

 Total notebook cell output (the combined output of all notebook cells) is subject to a 20MB size limit.
 Additionally, individual cell output is subject to an 8MB size limit.
 If total cell output exceeds 20MB in size, or if the output of an individual cell is larger than 8MB, the run is canceled and marked as failed.